 Reader Tips for the first couple of months of school

 - Try to keep an open mind and go with the flow those first few days of chaos.
 With 60 new kindergarteners starting school, things will be hectic … It’s not a reflection necessarily on the school or the teacher.
 I was ready to pull mine out and home school after the first week.
 I was stressed about her starting and felt there wasn’t a nice learning environment in chaotic classroom.
 My fears were put to rest when I started volunteering.
 Routine emerged quickly and all was quite lovely.
 Just give it a bit of time.
 (Janice O)

 - Expect that they will be really tired for the first month or so.
 You need a bucket-full of patience for the meltdowns ….bring your routine forward…feed and bathe them early.
 (Mel A)

 - Don’t worry too much about how clever your child is, just concentrate on them settling in and having a good time.
 Don’t organise or do much after school.
 For the first few months as your child will be exhausted and in bed early.
 We did dinner for afternoon tea and a snack before bed for a while until boys settled into the new full-on routine.
 (Nadine K)

 - I agree that to try and keep after school stuff to a minimum for a while as they are very tired.
 Be prepared for them to be cranky as I think they hold it all in and then vent afterwards.
 (Renae M)

 It’s not just kids who will be introduced to a new community of friends, it’s also parents.
-Already, I’ve met some lovely parents during kindergarten orientation.
-I’ve also started thinking about volunteering at the school as well as contributing via the P&C.
+I met some lovely parents during kindergarten orientation and ended up volunteering at the school as well as contributing via the P&C.

 Here’s some tips from my readers on getting involved and meeting new parents.
 Please note that due to COVID-19, opportunities to volunteer at school may be limited.